 Adult Basic Education courses in reading and math are available to students who need to review basic skills for personal development or advancement to higher level, ASE courses.

 Adult Secondary Education courses prepare students for the General Educational Development (GED) test.
 The GED test has four subjects: Reasoning through Language Arts, Mathematical Reasoning, Science, and Social Studies.
 Types of test questions include: multiple choice, drag and drop, fill in the blank, short answer, and extended response.

-Upon successfully passing all four subject area tests, the Illinois and U.S. constitution test, and completing the necessary paperwork with the Regional Office of Education/R.O.E., students are awarded a high school equivalency certificate.
+Upon successfully passing all four subject area tests and completing the necessary paperwork with the Regional Office of Education/R.O.E., students are awarded a high school equivalency certificate.

 Bridge Courses are ASE-level courses that allow students to develop their academic skills within the context of a specific career pathway.
 Richland’s Adult Education Program offers bridge classes in the following areas:

 • Health Sciences